 Last update on 2021-06-22 / Affiliate links / Images from Amazon Product Advertising API

 1. Starbucks Espresso Dark Roast

-Starbucks is synonymous with good coffee, and this espresso roast is no exemption.
+Starbucks is synonymous with excellent coffee, and this espresso roast is no exemption.
 With this, you can enjoy the distinct and rich taste of espresso even at home.

 The dark roast beans from this espresso blend came from the Asia Pacific and Latin America.
-It has an intense flavor combined with a caramelly sweetness.
+It has an intense flavor combined with a caramel sweetness.